bforsbe/OccuPy/docs/Troubleshooting/install_trbl.md

 provided in the install section first, and see if the below can resolve any issues.

 ## I installed through pip but OccuPy isn't found
-Let's first confirm that it was.
+Let's first confirm that it was in fact installed.
 === "On Windows"

     1. In the main menu search bar, type "powershell", and open a text-based interface to your system.